regebro/hovercraft/docs/introduction.rst

  #.
 Absolute positioning: You simply add X and Y coordinates to a slide,
     in pixels.
 Doing only this will not be fun, but someone might need it.

  #.
-Relative positioning: By specifying x and/or y with with a starting r,
+Relative positioning to last slide: By specifying x and/or y with with
-    you specify the distance from the previous slide.
+    a starting r,you specify the distance from the previous slide.
 By using this form of positioning you can insert a slide, and the other slides will just move to make space for the new slide.

+ #.
+Relative positiong to any slide: You can reference any *previous* slide
+    by its id and specify the position relative to it.
+This will work for all positioning fields.
+However, you should not use ``r`` as a slide id since the positioning might not behave as you expect.

  #.
 Automatically: If you don’t specify any position the slide will have the
     same settings as the previous slide.
 With a relative positioning, this